 A scenario is a type of forecast.
 It is a forecast in a narrative form, as it is told as a story that could or might happen.
 As such, it usually contains elements of fiction, even fictional characters, but they can be very vivid, and they can be powerful in transporting us into the future and looking at the possibilities it has to offer.

-In a similar vein, I recently wrote some forecasts about the world in 2100, focusing on areas like climate change, demography, geopolitics, and technology.
-The further you go into the future, the blurrier it gets, and the more difficult it is to see yourself in, but we will eventually get to that future too, and it is worthwhile looking at things with a long term view.
+In a similar vein, I wrote some forecasts about the world in 2050 and in 2100, focusing on areas like climate change, demography, geopolitics, and technology.
+The further you go into the future, the blurrier it gets, and the more difficult it is to see yourself in, but we will eventually get to that future too, and it is worthwhile looking at things with a long-term view.

 I will definitely continue writing scenarios and forecasts of the Future of Work and the world in general, as they are handy tools, so watch this space for more.